jwilm/web-history/outline.md

 # Web Apps, Browsers, Servers, and the HTTP Protocol, OH MY!
 (A technical history lesson)

+Dynamic, interactive, media-rich web applications dominate today's internet landscape.
+One need only go back two decades in a way back machine to see the origins of the modern Web.
+Simple hypertext documents with hyperlinks to other documents constituted what was known as the web at the time, HTTP only supported `GET` requests, and any errors had to be inferred through the HTML or PLAINTEXT content of the response since there was no notion of a _Status Code_.

 ## Gopher

-Gopher '91 preceeds world wide web.
-Invented at University of Minnesota.
-Presents file-like hierarchy of data.
-Gateway to usenet and ftp.
-Link gopher servers to share directories, resources.
-Rigid document structure was not flexible enough for demands of the web.
-Combined with licensing fees, implementations in browsers also supporting HTTP, and licensing fees from the university of minnesota, gopher quickly fell out of favor in lieu of HTTP.
-Extremely simple protocol returns either menus or documents.
-Key word search engines index server menus titles.
+Prior to HTTP was [Gopher](http://en.wikipedia.org/wiki/Gopher_(protocol)) - a simple protocol for distributing, searching, and retrieving documents.
+Invented at University of Minnesota, Gopher presents a file-like hierarchy of data in addition to being a gateway to usenet and ftp.
+A major strength of gopher was the abilitiy to connect servers to share directories and resources.
+Alas, Gopher's rigid document structure was not flexible enough for demands of the web.
+Combined with licensing fees, implementations in browsers which also supporting HTTP, and licensing fees from the University, Gopher quickly fell out of favor in lieu of HTTP.

 ## HTTP